 Discuss cot safety with Plunket staff or read more about keeping your baby safe in bed.

-Your baby’s sleep patterns may be unsettled when they are unwell, teething or away from home; at these times they may need extra cuddles and care before settling back to sleep.
+Baby’s sleeping patterns may become unsettled when they’re unwell, teething, or away from home.
+At these times they may need extra cuddles and care before settling back to sleep.

-When your baby is well or at home again, try to settle back to their normal routine.
-If your baby has been having extra feeds when away or unwell, try to settle without these feeds.
+When your baby is well or at home again, try to get them back into their normal routine.
+If your baby has been having extra feeds when away or unwell, try to settle them without these feeds.